cmur2/gloudapp/README.md

 	gem install ruby-libappindicator

-Note: be beware that this is an experimentl feature and that the bindings are stated as 'beta' by their author.
+Note: be beware that this is an experimental feature and that the bindings are stated as 'beta' by their author.

 Usage